 For individuals with low-risk prostate cancer indicated by a low PSA level and other factors, active surveillance might be recommended.
 This approach involves regular monitoring of the cancer without immediate treatment.
 It allows patients to avoid or delay potential side effects of more aggressive treatments.
 During active surveillance, you'll undergo periodic PSA tests, biopsies, and possibly imaging tests to monitor the cancer's progress carefully.

-If your PSA levels and other diagnostic tests suggest a higher risk or more aggressive prostate cancer, surgery may be an option.
+If your PSA levels and other diagnostic tests suggest a higher risk of more aggressive prostate cancer, surgery may be an option.
 The surgical procedure, known as a radical prostatectomy, involves the removal of the prostate gland and some surrounding tissue.
-Surgery is considered a potential curative treatment, particularly for cancer that hasn't spread beyond the prostate.
+Surgery is considered a potentially curative treatment, particularly for cancer that hasn't spread beyond the prostate.

 Radiation therapy is another treatment pathway for prostate cancer, aiming to destroy cancer cells or prevent them from growing.
 There are various forms of radiation therapy, including external beam radiation and brachytherapy (internal radiation).
 Your healthcare provider may recommend this treatment based on your PSA levels, cancer stage, and overall health.